NachoHotz/NachoHotz/README.md

 </p>

 <p align=center>
-    My main goal is to build apps and websites that can change the world for the better, and keep learing new tecnologies.
+    My main goal is to build apps and websites that can change the world for the better, and keep learning new technologies.
 </p>

-#### 🌱 I’m currently learning Mongodb

 ## Current technologies that I work with

 HTML, CSS, JavaScript, TypeScript, ReactJS, Redux, NodeJS, ExpressJS, SQL, PostgreSQL, Git.